alkem-io/virtual-contributor-engine-guidance/README.md

 - `AI_MODEL_NAME`: the model name in Azure
 - `AI_DEPLOYMENT_NAME`: the AI gpt model deployment name in Azure
 - `AI_EMBEDDINGS_DEPLOYMENT_NAME`: the AI embeddings model deployment name in Azure
-- `AI_SOURCE_WEBSITE`: the URL of the website that contains the source data (for references only)
+- `AI_SOURCE_WEBSITE`: the URL of the foundation website that contains the source data (for references only)
+- `AI_SOURCE_WEBSITE2`: the URL of the welcome website that contains the source data (for references only)
 - `AI_LOCAL_PATH`: local file path for storing data
-- `AI_WEBSITE_REPO`: url of the Git repository containing the website source data, based on Hugo
+- `AI_WEBSITE_REPO`: url of the Git repository containing the foundation website source data, based on Hugo - without https
+- `AI_WEBSITE_REPO2`: url of the Git repository containing the welcome website source data, based on Hugo - without https

 You can find sample values in `.azure-template.env` and `.openai-template.env`.
 Configure them and create `.env` file with the updated settings.